Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Job Search with Expiring Benefits

 Before turning to a decision-making environment where UI benefits can be extended, I start with a canonical model of sequential search.
 In the environment, a worker is entitled to $N$ periods of UI compensation benefits.
 The worker searches for a job, taking market conditions as given.
 Market conditions are summarized by a wage-offer distribution.
 The worker receives a wage offer each period.
 Upon receiving an offer, the worker decides whether to accept the job or continue search.
 After $N$ rejected job offers, the worker will no longer receive UI benefits.

 This sequential-search problem, where remaining periods of UI compensation is a state variable, was studied by \citet{burdett_1979}.
 The optimal solution is a sequence of reservation wages that is increasing in the remaining periods of UI compensation.
 To maximize their expected income, a worker rejects any job offer with a wage below the reservation wage and accepts any job offer with a wage above the reservation wage. \citet{burdett_1979} proves the result using Bellman equations for employment and unemployment.
 In contrast, I provide a proof that expresses the model in terms of reservation wages, using techniques described by \citet{rogerson_shimer_wright_2005}.
-As a result, the optimal policy may be more transparent.
+I believe the optimal policy is more transparent.
+In addition, my proof provides an algorithm for directly computing the sequence of reservation wages.

 \citet{krueger_mueller_2016}, using a model discussed by \citet{mortensen_1977}, consider a similar environment---where workers can claim UI compensation for a finite number of weeks---but allow for jobs to end.
 A worker who holds a job that does not last 6 months does not qualify for UI compensation.
 The added complexity, however, requires them to rely on numerical results.
-Importantly, they do not allow for the possibility that benefits are extended. \citet{boar_mongey_2020} consider a related problem, where workers consider expiring \textit{additional} benefits associated with the CARES Act.
+Unlike the environment I study, they do not allow for the possibility that benefits are extended. \citet{boar_mongey_2020} consider a related problem where workers consider expiring \textit{additional} benefits added by the CARES Act.
 They are interested in whether workers will reject return-to-work offers in order to claim the \$600-per-week additional UI benefit.
 Benefits expire with a fixed probability, though, so optimal decisions are not characterized by a sequence of reservation wages, a feature that is essential to the search environment I consider.
 Thus, the results of \citet{krueger_mueller_2016} and \citet{boar_mongey_2020} are complementary to my analysis.

 The environment considered in this section is generalized in section \ref{sec:job-search-benefits}, where extensions to UI benefits are considered.
+Additional references to the literature on unemployment insurance are shared in appendix \ref{sec:lit-review}.